 I had the privilege to teach English as a second language to the teenagers of Du Gao High School in Du’An, China.
 It was exhausting.
 The kids were demanding.
 The language barrier was incredibly troublesome.
 The schedule was non-stop.
 The curriculum was packed.
 The teams struggled.
 Little sleep was had.

 Within the confines of the classroom, per government demand, we were only to teach the kids conversational English, morals (through daily multi-media sessions) and an introduction to Western thinking.
 So, we did just that.
-We taught the kids English through pronunciation exercises, thinking games, and oral readings (oral readings that were, in fact, biblically inspired and sometimes directly quoted).
-We taught a set of morals called the Life of Eight, modeled after the Beatitudes (who better to learn morals from than Jesus Christ?).
-We introduced Creationism to a group of teens who have only ever been taught evolution, not as truth, but merely as a separate way of thinking.
-We introduced the “Western tradition” of church on Sundays through our “cultural service,” which beheld a church service and a Sunday school in which we were allowed to express our religious beliefs.
-The teens were very interested.
+We taught the kids English through pronunciation exercises, thinking games and oral readings.
+We introduced the "Western tradition" of weekly gatherings on Sundays through our "cultural service."
+The teens were very engaged.

 We expressed to them one purpose for our being there: love.
-Love from Jesus.
-Love that was given to us that we can’t keep to ourselves.
-We told them we wanted all of them to feel that Love.
+We told them we wanted all of them to feel that love.
 I know they did.
 And I pray that those seeds planted will grow and bear fruit for the rest of their lives.

 China remains in a special place in my heart.
 I look forward to returning and serving, whenever that may be.
 China continues to grow as a world power, and my experience thus far has prepared me to interact with this culture in the future.